Rory Gallagher: 1972–1978 Rory Gallagher Band Mark 2

-In the same year, Gallagher also played on Jerry Lee Lewis's The Session...Recorded in London with Great Artists alongside Albert Lee, Alvin Lee, and Peter Frampton.
+In the same year, Gallagher also played on Jerry Lee Lewis's The Session alongside Albert Lee, Alvin Lee, and Peter Frampton.
 He contributed to four tracks: "Music to the Man", "Jukebox", "Johnny B. Goode", and "Whole Lot of Shakin' Goin' On".

 Gallagher and his band regularly performed on TV and radio shows across Europe, including Beat-Club in Bremen, Germany and the BBC's Old Grey Whistle Test.
 He was one of the BBC's most recorded musicians of the 1970s, appearing on Sounds of the Seventies, Sight and Sound In Concert, and multiple Peel Sessions.

 Gallagher toured across North America, Japan, and Europe in 1973, before returning to Ireland for his annual Christmas tour, a tradition he continued throughout the 1970s.
 The Irish tour coincided with one of the most heightened periods of political unrest in Northern Ireland.
 Despite the escalating conflict, Gallagher was determined to perform in Belfast – one of the few artists to do so at the time.
 This approach won him the dedication of thousands of fans and, in the process, he became a role model for other aspiring young Irish musicians.
 This was posthumously recognised with the unveiling of a statue outside the city's Ulster Hall in January 2025.

-Gallagher's concerts at Belfast Ulster Hall, Dublin Carlton Cinema, and Cork City Hall were recorded using Ronnie Lane's Mobile Studio and released in July 1974 as the double album Irish Tour ’74.
+Gallagher's concerts at Belfast Ulster Hall, Dublin Carlton Cinema, and Cork City Hall were recorded using Ronnie Lane's Mobile Studio and released in July 1974 as the double album Irish Tour '74.
 It achieved gold status in the UK and sold over two million copies worldwide.
-The tour was also captured for a 90-minute music documentary, Irish Tour ’74, directed by Tony Palmer, which was broadcast on the BBC television series Arena.
+The tour was also captured for a 90-minute music documentary, Irish Tour '74, directed by Tony Palmer, which was broadcast on the BBC television series Arena.
 The film premiered in Cork at the Capitol Cinema on 10 June 1974 and was selected as an official entry for the Cork Film Festival.